Everyone experiences difficult times in life, and it’s important for friends to be there for each other during those moments.

 It’s easy to let conversations with friends become one-sided when we think we know the answers or have advice to give.
 When a friend is struggling, the best thing you can do is actively listen to what they are saying.

 Let them express their feelings without interruption or judgment.
-Ask open-ended questions and really take the time to understand their perspective before offering advice.
+Ask open-ended questions and take the time to understand their perspective before offering advice.
 This will make them feel heard and help build trust between you two.

 Offer Support

-Sometimes people need someone who will be there for them without asking for anything in return; they want to know they aren’t alone.
+When someone needs help, it’s natural to want to offer solutions immediately, but that isn’t always the right approach.
+Sometimes, people need someone to be there for them without asking for anything in return; they want to know they aren’t alone.

 Show your support by doing small things like sending a thoughtful text message or inviting them out for coffee or lunch so they can take their mind off their troubles for a while.